dendres/go-play/logsearch/README.md

 Search Process
 ==============

-* autocomplete string to terms conversion in browser
+step 1: exclude irrelevant hours

+List hours in which all tokens were found at least once in any message during the hour.

+* text input gets a good list of terms
 * submit terms and return tokens
-* select and submit 1-4 tokens, get back list of combos
+* select and submit tokens
-* submit combo, return list of days
-* submit day,combo, return event_id's
-* submit event_id, return event
+* return hours containing ALL tokens
+* histogram by week or month

+step 2: detailed search over a small time range

+* pull the per-hour data from object storage
+* load events into indexes capable of compound queries
+* query the per-hour indexes

-Day Prune Process
+Hour Prune Process
 =================

-* pick day to prune and get day_stamp
+* pick hour to prune and get hour_stamp
 * for each combo in the combo -> []event_id index

 ```
-find combo in combo -> []day_stamp index
+find token in token -> []hour index
-    remove day_stamp
+    remove hour
-    if empty, delete combo
-    else write new value for combo
-    if empty, delete combo from term -> []combo index:
+    if empty, delete token:
-        extract terms from combo
-        find all terms
+       find all terms containing token????
-        remove combo from any terms that contain the combo
+       remove token from each
-        write new value for term
-        if term is empty, delete term
+       if last entry, delete term
 ```

-* delete per-day folder from S3 or object storage
+* delete per-hour folder/file??? from S3 or object storage

 7 Year Index Backup and Restore